Saturday, February 11, 2012

 Harriet Martineau of England was also a harsh critic of Christianity, in her work published in 1837 “Society in America” she stated:

-"There is no evading the conviction that it [Christianity] is to a vast extent a monstrous superstition that is thus embraced by the tyrant, the profligate, the weakling, the bigot, the coward, and the slave." ~ Harriet Martineau, Society in America (New York: Saunders and Otley, 1837), Vol. II, pp. 317-318.
+profligate, the weakling, the bigot, the coward, and the slave.” ~ Harriet Martineau, Society in America (New York: Saunders and Otley, 1837), Vol. II, pp. 317-318.
+Yet in this work she admitted:

 “The institutions of America are, as I have said, planted down deep into Christianity. . . . the most glorious temple of society that has ever yet been reared.” ~ Harriet Martineau, Society in America (New York: Saunders and Otley, 1837), Vol. II, p.
 366.

 So it seems, as the United States Supreme Court acknowledged, this nation was in their view a Christian Nation, and it seemed that those outside our boarders in spite of this fact, thought it to be a most wonderful place.
-I suppose that is why there is still today such an effort to remove this Christian influence from our society, I suppose they are just trying to imagine how wonderful it would be without it!
+I suppose that is why there is still today such an effort to remove this Christian influence from our society, I suppose they are just trying to imagine how breathtaking it would be without it!

 May God bless each of you,